Single Tenant/Exclusive instance required

 - While working, Bloomreach Engagement VPN may call API endpoints on the client's internal network

 The feature protects the logins to the Bloomreach Engagement Application by preventing unauthorized access.
-The site-to-site VPN eliminates the need for each device in a network to run their own VPN client software, makes it much easier to scale, and the latency of the network is much lower.
+The site-to-site VPN eliminates the need for each device in a network to run its own VPN client software, makes it much easier to scale, and the latency of the network much lower.

 There are three possible set-ups for securing Bloomreach Engagement login:

-Site-to-site VPN allows Bloomreach Engagement to import and export from/to client internal file storage/databases and invoke HTTPS endpoints on the client's internal network.
+Site-to-site VPN allows Bloomreach Engagement to import and export from/to client internal file storage/databases and invokes HTTPS endpoints on the client's internal network.

 Please note that with VPN enabled, our customer support team would not be able to access your application.
 If you need support, agents will operate with screenshots provided by you.
 We'll do our best to help you via guiding and suggesting the possible root causes of the issues you might have.